forcedotcom/salesforcedx-docker/docs/publishing.md

 Steps:

 1. Clone this repository.
-1. If necessary, ensure that you are on the `master` branch.
+1. If necessary, ensure that you are on the `main` branch.
 1. Run `yarn` to bring in the dependencies without making unnecessary changes to the lock files.
 1. From the command line execute `SALESFORCE_CLI_VERSION=x.y.z scripts/publish.js` where x.y.z matches the version of the Salesforce CLI